-“There is an absolute focus on ‘what needs to improve’” – Natalie Brown, Assistant Principal
+“There is an absolute focus on ‘what needs to improve’” – Natalie Brown, Vice Principal

 I was taken by the way in which this is unapologetic.
 “We don’t spend 20 minutes getting to the point”, said Natalie.
 This is a very strong model of CPD that eschews a focus on multiple ideas and focuses on real practice.
 It had me returning to school and picking up my copy of Leverage Leadership again.

 There are two statements that are prevalent with teachers at DTA:

 “We will not let pupils leave our lessons with misconceptions”,

 and on culture the staff say to pupils:

 “Please don’t ever ask me to lower my expectations of you”

 Again, these aren’t remarkable, except the focus is on implementation, and hence in this school, these statements put into action make it remarkable.

 “We find it very hard to recruit.
 We have PE teachers teaching English” – Luke Sparkes

 “You can have whatever you want.
 We’ll share everything and anything” – Jenny Thompson, Head of School